wigasper/bender/README.md

 # bender
 Bender is my friendly Discord bot that does a few simple tasks.
 I update him as needed.
-He provides simple system status updates and parses SSH logs.
+He provides simple system status updates and parses my auth log for SSH events.
 The bot.py file can be run persistently as a systemd service (ideally) or started as a cron job.

 A particularly useful feature is the discordnotifier.py script: